-Gas joins the disk preferentially in the outer half of the disk \citep{trapp22}, which is where torques are positive (Fig.~\ref{fig:totalTorqueLinePlot}).
-Gas interior to where it joins is pushed inwards, while more recently accreted gas in the outer half of the disk is pushed outwards, building up the disk.
+Gas joins the disc preferentially in the outer half of the disc \citep{trapp22}, which is where torques are positive (Fig.~\ref{fig:totalTorqueLinePlot}).
+Gas interior to where it joins is pushed inwards, while more recently accreted gas in the outer half of the disc is pushed outwards, building up the disc.
 As predicted by inside-out growth, new gas layers accrete with more angular momentum, causing them to join at larger radii and continuing this process.
 The torques acting within the nearby CGM, while not needed to explain inflow rates, may have interesting implications for how this structure is built up, with pressure torques preferentially transferring angular momentum to the iCGM.